 Translated by Rabbi Lazer Brody

 Our sages tell us that Moshiach will arrive on the back of a white donkey.
 His arrival doesn't have to be following or in the midst of global conflict.
-Despite what's happening in the world now, Moshiach can still arrive in a pleasant manner...
+Despite the terrible wave of terror in Israel now, Moshiach can still arrive in a pleasant manner...

 Rebbe Natan writes in a number of places in Likutei Halachot about the power of song and the lofty spiritual source from where it emanates.
 In the Laws of Marital Relations, law 4, he writes: